localstack-samples/sample-serverless-image-resizer-s3-lambda/README.md

 We are using the `tflocal` wrapper to configure the local service endpoints, and send the API requests to LocalStack, instead of AWS.

 ### AWS CLI

+You can execute the following commands to set up the infrastructure using `awslocal`, a wrapper for the AWS CLI.

+All the commands are also available in the `deployment/awslocal/deploy.sh` script.

 #### Create the buckets